ygorelik/ydk-gen/sdk/cpp/README.md

 The user must have sudo access to these locations.

 The YDK extensively uses Python scripts for building its components and model API packages (bundles).
-By default the YDK uses Python system installation.
 In order to isolate YDK Python environment from system installation, the script can build Python3 virtual environment.
 If built, the user must manually activate virtual environment when generating model bundles and/or running YDK based application.
 By default the Python virtual environment is installed under `$HOME/venv` directory.